 8.12 The General Evaluator gives valuable feedback on the various meeting roles with the exception of the speakers who have already been evaluated.
 Everything in the meeting is evaluated and this is part of the Toastmasters educational experience: prepare, perform then receive feedback.

-Finally the Chairman concludes the meeting by announcing the Yak Yak award for best Table Topic, and asking visitors for comments.
+Finally the Chairman concludes the meeting by announcing the Yak Yak award for best Table Topic, asking club leaders and members for club business and asking visitors for comments.

-Apart from the Sergeant-at-Arms and President, members take turns to do the roles of Chairman, Laughmaster, Toastmasters, Speaker, Evaluator, Table Topics, Listener-Grammarian, Timer and General Evaluator.
+Apart from the Sergeant-at-Arms, members take turns to do the roles of Chairman, Two Minutes, Toastmaster, Speaker, Evaluator, Table Topics, Grammarian, Ah Counter, Timer and General Evaluator.